 This year, in a series entitled Fiction(s), a group of works is being staged in the public realm at the PuSh Festival.
 Each of the works raise questions of how we negotiate and operate in public but they will also unearth hidden narratives and alternative readings of the space of the city.
 It is anticipated that participants in these performances will see and experience the spatial organization of the city differently – the performances offer a variety of unexpected ways into the city narrative, challenging the norms we have laid down for ourselves.
 POP* TACTICS reading the public is a platform that will open up a discussion around the various strategies that performers, writers, artists + designers have been putting into action during, and leading up to, this moment of heightened possibility.
 The unfolding potential of the ‘public’ realm to be claimed back as a constituted space that might satisfy our collective economic, social + political needs has been a welcome consequence of current events.

 POP* TACTICS reading the public will bring together an interdisciplinary group of PuSh performers, architects + designers, artists and writers – local artist, writer + educator Randy Lee Cutler will moderate a panel discussion exploring the disruption + rescripting of the public realm.
 For more details on registration, speakers and the schedule of events go to pushfestival.ca

 Supported by the UBC School of Architecture and Landscape Architecture and SFU’s Vancity Office of Community Engagement.

-This Keynote Address is followed by a POP*TACTICS Moderated Panel on January 19.
-Click here to read more about the panel
+This moderated panel is connected to the POP*TACTICS Keynote Address on January 18.
+Click here to read more about the Keynote Address.

 FREE, Assembly registration and booking required.
 Click here to register for the PuSh Assembly now!